jfpedroza/neotest-elixir/README.md

 require("neotest").run.run({vim.fn.expand("%"), extra_args = {"--formatter", "ExUnitNotifier", "--timeout", "60"}}))
 ```

+## Integration with Elixir watchers

+The adapter supports `mix_test_interactive` to watch and run tests.
+Simply set `mix_task` to `test.interactive`.

+Caveats: When you save a file, there won't be any indicator that the tests are running again.

 ## TODO

 - [X] Store output in temp files directly from the ExUnit formatter